 - Office Administration and Management

-The college has three major tracks: the baccalaureate degree, the Associate in Arts (AA) degree, and technical workforce programs leading to an Associate in Science (AS) degree, certificate, or diploma.
+The College has three major tracks: the baccalaureate degree, the Associate in Arts (A.A.) degree that can lead to a university transfer, and technical workforce programs leading to an Associate in Science (A.S.) degree, certificate, or diploma.

 A variety of workforce programs are available at SFSC.
-The Associate in Science (AS) programs are two years in length, prepare students for entry into the workforce, and may transfer to four-year institutions.
+The Associate in Science (A.S.) programs are two years in length, prepare students for entry into the workforce, and may transfer to four-year institutions.
 Other workforce programs are one year or less and provide training for immediate entry into jobs.
-These programs are the College Credit Certificate (CCC), Occupational Certificate (OC), Apprenticeship (APP), and Advanced Technical Diploma (ATD).
+These programs are the College Credit Certificate (CCC), Career Certificate (CC), and Apprenticeship (APP).

 Select from the menu on the left to get started.